peercoin/docs/app/assets/docs/009-minting.md

 # Proof-of-Stake

 >Peercoin uses both the Proof-of-Work and Proof-of-Stake algorithms.
 The PoW algorithm is used to spread the distribution of new coins.
-Up to 99% of all peercoins is created with POW.
-Proof-of-Stake is used to secure the network: The chain with longest POS coin age wins in case of a blockchain split-up.
+Up to 99% of all Peercoins is created with PoW.
+Proof-of-Stake is used to secure the network: The chain with longest PoS coin age wins in case of a blockchain split-up.

 `Minting`, as it is called in Peercoin to make a proof-of-stake block, is based on metrics of an unspent transaction.
 If we take a look at the number one spot of the rich list, transaction c7293fc60c80bdcc374775d1f0734e0766465b905bae1a312fe487793be3b8f7 has among others the following characteristics: